guofengzh/datagrid-jobstore/README.md

 * The full qualifying class name of the InfinispanJobStore

 * Additional configurations of your scheduler visit [Quartz configuration](http://quartz-scheduler.org/documentation/quartz-2.x/configuration/) for more information

+Note that we use the names of the caches and the JNDI that we declared under 1.1.1

 	#============================================================================
 	# Configure ThreadPool